rtts/djhtml/README.md

 Pre-commit configuration
 ------------------------

-Even better, you can use DJHTML as a [pre-commit](https://pre-commit.com/) hook to automatically indent your Django templates upon each commit.
+Even better, you can use DjHTML as a [pre-commit](https://pre-commit.com/) hook to automatically indent your Django templates upon each commit.